ryanb8/personal-readme/README.md

 - I LOVE swimming in very cold water.
 Think glacier fed lakes or mountain streams.
 There's nothing quite as refreshing as warming in the sun after a cold dip - ask about fun places I've swam!
 - I'm a big fan of [Discworld](https://en.wikipedia.org/wiki/Discworld), though I can't bring myself to read the last few unread books in the series.
 I generally enjoy character-driven fiction books (don't tell me the past 20 owners of some magic sword), especially if they are relatively light or lighthearted.
 Ask me about my favorite books or make a good fantasy recommendation to me!
 - I'm working on writing as a hobby - I have lots of ideas and passion, but not a lot of energy to sit at a computer after I finish work.
 - I do a lot of home improvement projects.
-This includes spending copious amount of time on my lawn, building new stairs on my deck, and trying to make our yard lush with native plants.
+This includes spending copious amounts of time on my lawn, building new stairs on my deck, and trying to make our yard lush with native plants.
 Ask me about my latest home project or what's coming up next!
 I can also talk about weed control and lawn maintenance for a long time.
 - Effectively I make software for a living.
 I also like making software on the side, at least when I'm motivated to sit at a computer more.
 - I love food.
 I love nice food.
 I really love junk food.
 I'm happy to provide hot takes on fast food restaurants and debate who has the best fries.
 - I play video games very casually - currently playing through Halo: The Master Chief Collection.